-We do not have employment agreements currently in effect with any of our named executive officers; however we have entered into offer letter agreements with each of our executive officers in connection with their initial commencement of employment with us.
-The offer letters describe the initial terms of employment, including initial base salary and an initial equity grant.
-From time to time we offer relocation benefits or special signing bonuses to our executive officers when we determine necessary, such as the signing bonuses we paid to Dr. Nichols and Ms. Richardson.
-The terms of the offer letters with each of our executive officers are described above under "Compensation Discussion and Analysis - Agreements with our Named Executive Officers."
-Each of our executive officers' employment is at-will.
+We do not have employment agreements with any of our named executive officers; however, we have entered into offer letter agreements with each of our executive officers in connection with their initial commencement of employment with us.
+The offer letters describe the initial terms of employment, summarized below.
+From time to time we may offer relocation benefits or special signing bonuses to our executive officers when we determine necessary.
+The terms of the offer letters with each of our named executive officers are summarized below.
+Each of our named executive officers' employment is at-will.